BlueDyee/TF-GPH/README.md

 ## Setup

 Our codebase is built on [Stable-Diffusion](https://github.com/Stability-AI/stablediffusion) and has shared dependencies and model architecture.
-A VRAM of 23 GB is recommended, though this may vary depending on the input samples (minimum 20 GB).
+A VRAM of 23 GB is recommended (RTX 3090 for example), though this may vary depending on the input samples (minimum 20 GB).

 This github repo is based on [TF-ICON](https://github.com/Shilin-LU/TF-ICON)  and [MasaCtrl](https://github.com/TencentARC/MasaCtrl/tree/main)
 ### Creating a Conda Environment